strategicdata/pmhc-mds-spec/doc/validation-rules.rst

   1. The organisation start date.

-     * must not be before 1 June 2016 (or 1 June 2014 where data was migrated from ATAPS) or before a commissioning organisation's start  date
+     * must not be before 1 January 2014
+       or before a commissioning organisation's start  date
      * and must not be after the earliest :ref:`dfn-referral_date`
      * and must not be after the earliest :ref:`dfn-service_contact_date`